kubedb/docs/docs/guides/hanadb/configuration/using-config-file.md

 # Using Custom Configuration File

-KubeDB supports providing custom configuration for HanaDB.
-This tutorial will show you how to use KubeDB to run HanaDB with custom configuration.
+KubeDB supports user-provided SAP HANA configuration.
+This tutorial shows how to run HanaDB with a custom `global.ini` file.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- Prepare a Kubernetes cluster and configure `kubectl` to communicate with it.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install the KubeDB CLI on your workstation and the KubeDB operator in your cluster by following the steps [here](/docs/setup/README.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.